 Before you put the boat in the water, make sure the drain plug is properly fastened.
-Double check to see that the plug is in in the drain hole and not in the intake for the live well.
+Check to ensure that the plug is actually in the drain hole and not placed in the intake for the live well.
 Once the boat is in the water, check the plug again before you take off.

 If you removed the battery in the fall, don’t forget to put it back into the boat before you head to the marina.
 Check the battery to make sure it is fully charged.

 Connect the motor to the battery.
 Make sure you put the wires on the correct points.

 If the boat battery has been sitting all winter, it may have lost some or all of its charge.
 Try to start the motor before you put the boat in the water to see if there is enough juice left in the battery.
 Don’t run the motor when it is out of the water, just check to see if it will turn over.